lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

 ## Configure Alert Device Agent from CIP library classes

-To configure alert device agents in block level testbench environment that extended from this CIP library claaes, please follow the steps below:
+To configure alert device agents in a block level testbench environment that is extended from this CIP library class, please follow the steps below:
 * **${ip_name}_env_pkg.sv**: Add parameter `LIST_OF_ALERTS[]` and `NUM_ALERTS`.
   Please make sure the alert names and order are correct.
   For example in `otp_ctrl_env_pkg.sv`: